pdinoto/auth0-webtask/webtask-notes.md

 - Hashing/hmac concepts, Base32 encoding (understand JS-OTP code) refresh in order to dissect the existing code and assess re-usability.
 - HOTP and TOTP concepts
 - Port knocking history, existing solutions

+### Self notes

+It been suggested that a simple webtask proof-of-concept could be written in a *couple of hours*

+In my case:
+- I consider that I would only do this in just two hours if I have been using the tools, language and frameworks lately.
+Also, a concrete requirement (a story, maybe?) would help, as otherwise you need to add "creativity brew time" into the equation.
+And everybody knows creativity usually eludes any kind of strict time constrains.
+- I have not been coding lately, my last Javascript project was about two years ago, and was based on nodejs o a cuasi-embedded industrial setup.
+- Webtask.io is clear to understand, but as any new tool requires some learning curve a lots of trial/error cycles.
+It is quite fun, though.
+Deep understanding of the model and components is required.
+Documentation is very good.
+Need more time.
+Worth it.
+- While I do write to setup and adapt existing scripts daily, mostly dealing with infrastructure, this framework is quite different.